songlinlu/DSCAR/README.md

 ![image](picture/dscar_net.png)

 ---
-- DSCARNet is a tool based on AggMap, which could transform the raman spectra data into 2-D format map.
 - The performance of DSCARNet was evaluated on 8 datasets listed here.
 ```
 1.Gala de Pablo J, Armistead F J, Peyman S A, et al. Biochemical fingerprint of colorectal cancer cell lines using label‐free live single‐cell Raman spectroscopy[J].
 Journal of Raman Spectroscopy, 2018, 49(8): 1323-1332.